-In addition to his duties as a state representative, Rep. Bost is very active in his church and community.
+In addition to his duties as a Member of Congress, Rep. Bost is very active in his church and community.
 Rep. Bost and his wife, Tracy, own and operate a small business – the White House Salon – in Murphysboro.

 Mike and Tracy have three children – Steven, Kasey Fred and Kaitlin Rose.
-They have two sons-in-law, Travis Fred and Chad Rose, a daughter-in-law, Betsy, and nine grandchildren with another on the way.
+They have two sons-in-law, Travis Fred and Chad Rose, a daughter-in-law, Betsy, and eleven grandchildren.